Our teams worked for client Skanska as part of the Wessex Capacity Alliance upgrade works at Waterloo.

 It also includes delivering track alterations, signalling, communications, buildings and civil infrastructure along the Wessex route and at Waterloo, Vauxhall, Clapham Junction, Richmond, Wimbledon and Surbiton stations.

-For more information, see Skanska’s website.
+For more information on the project, see Skanska’s website.